 International Committee of the Red Cross (ICRC), IDE: CHE-105.924.024

 19 Avenue de la Paix

-Please specify the kind of bequest and the item(s) bequeathed.
-Indicate the place and date of signature and, finally, please make sure you sign your will.
+Please specify the kind of legacy gift you wish to leave.
+Indicate the place and date of signature and make sure you sign your will.